danielwood95/personal-finance/README.md

 # Personal Finance Models

 ## What is this repository for?
-Does it really matter if you start saving this year?
+Does it really matter if I start saving this year?

 It's easy to underestimate the power of saving money early and consistently.
 It's also overwhelming choosing how to invest your money.
 I created these personal finance models to understand the different outcomes depending on when, how, and where I put my money.